SysKitTeam/docs-point/reporting/analytics-reports.md

 * **Size**; shows the total size of the site.
 * **Last Content Modified**; shows the date the site was last modified.

-For a detailed insight into data about a specific site, click on the Site Name.
+For a detailed insight into data about a specific site, click the Site Name.
   * The page that opens will show tiles with the site's General Info, Overview, Content, Permissions, Site Activity, User Activity, Documents Activity, and Pages Activity.

-The analytics can show data from the last seven days, 14 days, 30 days or a chosen custom date period.
+The analytics can show data from the last seven days, 14 days, 30 days, or a custom time frame.

 ## Site Structure Report